alshedivat/al-folio/_posts/2024-01-15-python-dicts.md

 hash((1., 1.)) # 8389048192121911274
 ```

-Imagine that our hash map has allocated 16 buckets, indexed from 0 to 15.
+Imagine that our hash map has a capacity of 16, i.e., we have 16 buckets indexed from 0 to 15.
 However, as we just saw, hashing can produce very large integers, which makes it impossible to use the integer as a bucket index.
 To keep things small, let's say our object's hash is 62.
 To map 62 to one of our 16 buckets, we need an additional operation called *mask*.
-A simple mask is the modulo function using the number of buckets, which will always produce a value between 0 and 15:
+A simple mask is the modulo function using the capacity, which will always produce a value between 0 and 15:

 ```python
 62 % 15